-FTF gives traveling families tips on how to stay stress-free with easy yoga moves you can do on the place, on the train, in the car or in your hotel room.
+Take advantage of our ‘anywhere’ travel yoga poses to stay stress-free while on the go.
+Family vacationers appreciate these easy, healthy yoga moves you can do on the plane, on the train, in the car or in your hotel room.

 Sitting on a plane without moving for hours on end can leave muscles feeling tight.
 While airplane seats don’t give you a lot of mobility, there are lots of stretches that you can do while seated.
 You’ll feel refreshed and ready for adventure as soon as you step off the plane!

-Neck: Stress often manifests itself in tight, cramped neck muscles.
+Stretch Your Tense Neck: Stress often manifests itself in tight, cramped neck muscles.
 Stretch out your neck by rolling your head in large, slow circles.
-Pause for about 5 seconds at your front, back and each shoulder.
-Use your hands to pull your head towards the ground, moving slowly and very gently so as not to strain your muscles.
+Pause for about 5 seconds facing your front, back and each shoulder.
+To increase the effectiveness, use your hands to pull your head towards the ground, moving slowly and very gently so as not to strain your muscles.
 Repeat four or five times in each direction until your neck feels more relaxed.

 Downward dog: Start on your hands and knees.
 Push your knees away from the floor, reach your heels to the floor and push your rear end to the sky.
 Hold this position for five seconds, then return to hands and knees.

-Cat and cow: While on hands and knees, arch your spine towards the sky, tucking your chin into your chest (this is called cat pose because you will resemble an angry cat).
-Then, arch your spine towards the ground, lifting your chin to the sky (this is called cow pose).
+Cat and cow: While on hands and knees, arch your spine towards the sky, tucking your chin into your chest.
+When you try cat pose you will resemble an angry cat.
+Then, arch your spine towards the ground, lifting your chin to the sky.
+This concave position makes your belly hang down, and is called cow pose.

 Lotus pose: Sit cross-legged on the floor.
+This will be more comfortable for novices if you sit on a hard pillow or rolled up blanket so your spine is elevated.
 Put your hands on your knees and close your eyes.
 Breathe deeply and try to clear your mind.
 Stay here for as long as you can keep your mind from wandering.